appacademy/dotfiles/README.md

 # App Academy Dotfiles

 This is the one repo you need to set up your Mac for App Academy.
-It automates the setup process to make your life easier.
+It combines configuration files and installation scripts to automate the setup process and make your life easier.

+We've selected some simple configuration settings that will get you set up and ready to develop.
+You can tweak these as you learn more and develop your own configuration preferences.

 ## Preparing your machine for Dotfiles.